 The Zebra Mussel Threat

-A native of Eurasia, the destructive zebra mussel was first observed in North America in 1988 in Lake St. Clair, on the border between Michigan, USA and Ontario, Canada.
-Since then the zebra mussel has spread to various states located along the Mississippi Waterway and has been reported as far west as Utah and California.
+A native of Eurasia, the zebra mussel had arrived in North America by the late 1980s, invading the Great Lakes Region.
+Since then the zebra mussel and its close relative the quagga mussel have spread to numerous states through the Mississippi waterway and have traveled overland on boats as far west as California.